Come learn how to increase safety in the workplace by joining the Preble County Safety Council!

 The PCSC will be giving away two (2) $1000.00 scholarships.

-Full information and rules about the scholarship can be found here: (Click Here)
+Full information and rules regarding the scholarship can be found here: (Click Here to download )

-The application (Click Here) is due to the Preble County Chamber of Commerece by Monday, April 1st, 2020.
+The application (Click Here to download) is due to the Preble County Chamber of Commerce by Thursday, May 15th 2023.
+Or, click here to complete ONLINE application.

 Preble County Safety Council "Safety Leader of the Year" Award

-The Preble County Safety Council (PCSC) “Safety Leader of the Year” Award sponsored by the Preble County Chamber of Commerce and Ohio Bureau of Workers Compensation, was launched in 2017 to recognize and reward employee’s activities and innovation to improve safety and health of your employees.
-The winning employee will be recognized at the spring 2019 Annual Awards Ceremony.
+The Preble County Safety Council (PCSC) “Safety Leader of the Year” Award, sponsored by the Preble County Chamber of Commerce and Ohio Bureau of Workers Compensation, was launched in 2017 to recognize and reward employees' activities and innovations to improve safety and health of Safety Council members' employees.
+The winning employee will be recognized at the spring 2022 Annual Awards Ceremony.

 The PCSC will be giving away one $100.00 gift card and certificate.

-The application (Click Here) is due to the Preble County Chamber of Commerce
+The NOMINATION (Click Here to download form) is due to the Preble County Chamber of Commerce by Thursday, May 15th , 2022.
+Or, click here to complete ONLINE nomination.

 Come learn how to increase safety in the workplace!